devaggarwal-1/ITMD541_Class_Lab/README.md

 # ITMD541_Lab1

-Hello, I am Dev Aggarwal
+Hello, I am Dev Aggarwal,

 This repository is for ITMD_541